 Use a fork to scoop out the fleshy parts of the eggplant from the charred skin.
-Finely dice green onions and ½ of a wiri wiri pepper (you can use scotch bonnet peppers if you don't have wiri wiri peppers).
-Saute in a small sauce pan with 2 tablespoon extra virgin olive oil, on medium heat.
+Finely dice green onions and 1/2 of a wiri wiri pepper (you can use scotch bonnet peppers if you don’t have wiri wiri peppers).
+Saute in a small sauce pan with 2 tbsp extra virgin olive oil, on medium heat.
 The olive oil gives it a great flavor.

 Baigan Choka or Roasted Eggplant

 - 1/2 wiri wiri pepper